erinoz/JavaScript30/readme.md

 # JavaScript30 Challenge

-I need to improve my vanilla JS skills, so I'm doing the [JavaScript30 challenge](https://javascript30.com/) by [Wes Bos](.
+I need to improve my vanilla JS skills, so I'm doing the [JavaScript30 challenge](https://javascript30.com/) by [Wes Bos](https://wesbos.com/).

 I will not be completing this in 30 days.
 I've started the project several times, and given up in frustration because inevitably I run out of time to do it properly and feel tempted to just paste the soltuion files, which defeats the purpose of doing the challenge.